atomone-hub/genesis/CONSTITUTION.md

   be approved at the end of the voting period.
 This approval is contingent upon the voting participation meeting or exceeding a predefined quorum value for Hub Governance.
+  - **Hub Governance Majority**:
     - **Constitutional majority** - the Constitutional Majority is initially set at 90%.
 The Constitutional Majority cannot be made lower than 90% even with a Constitutional Majority, but it may be set to any value between 90% and 100%.
 This elevated threshold aims to ensure broader agreement and inclusivity in critical decision-making processes.
 It reflects a commitment to achieving near-unanimous consensus on essential governance decisions, enhancing the legitimacy and stability of the outcomes.
     - **Simple majority** - a simple majority is achieved when more than 50% of total votes is in favor (YES votes).
 This threshold definition cannot be changed even with a Constitutional Majority.
     - **Supermajority of Two-Thirds** - the Supermajority is defined to be exactly "more than two thirds" (+2/3, or at least one iota more than two thirds) and cannot change even by a Constitutional Majority.
-> XXX link to separate definitions for simple and supermajority for both hub and DAO governance.
+  - **DAO Governance Majority**:
+    - **Simple majority** - a simple majority is achieved when more than 50% of total votes is in favor (YES votes).
+This threshold definition cannot be changed even with a Constitutional Majority.
+    - **Supermajority of Two-Thirds** - the Supermajority is defined to be exactly "two thirds or more" (>=2/3) and cannot change even by a Constitutional Majority.
 - **Mandates:** - Binding directives issued by the AtomOne Hub or parent DAOs that cannot be amended or repealed by sub-DAOs.
 - **Person** - a person is a human being with legal capacity to have rights